ipa320/cob_calibration_data/README.md

 This repository holds the current calibration data for various robots of the Care-O-bot family.

 !!!
-WARNING: Normally you should __NOT__ have an overlay of this stack !!!
+WARNING: Normally you should __NOT__ have an overlay of this package on the robot !!!
 ====================